compulim/oss/README.md

 ### Tier 1.5 (need to upgrade)

-- [auto-reset-event](https://github.com/compulim/auto-reset-event) - An acquire-release one semantic implemented in Promise.
-- [has-resolved](https://github.com/compulim/has-resolved) - Checks if a Promise is resolved or rejected asynchronously
 - [react-scroll-to-bottom](https://github.com/compulim/react-scroll-to-bottom) - React container that will auto scroll to bottom
 - [upload-to-onedrive](https://github.com/compulim/upload-to-onedrive) - GitHub action to upload a single file to OneDrive application folder.
 - [with-doppelganger](https://github.com/compulim/with-doppelganger) - React higher-order component for creating doppelganger for HTML input controls